PseudoDevs/IamGhost/abcmd8.md

-Last updated: 2024-04-07 04:21:54
+Last updated: 2024-04-07 04:22:32
-Random Quote: There's nothing more powerful than a fat girl who doesn't give a f. - Kat Hernandez
+Random Quote: A grievous wound, aye, but Thoros healed it.
+There's never been no better healer.  -  Lem Lemoncloak